-The FY22 spending bill retained the provision setting aside \$5 million of the total amount appropriated for tenant protection vouchers (\$116 million in FY21 and \$100 million in FY22) for low-income households in low-vacancy areas that may have to pay more than 30% of their income for rent.
-Each year HUD had issued a Notice providing guidance; the latest is Notice PIH 2019-01/Notice H 2019-02.
+The "FY23 Appropriations Act" continued (and HUD and the Senate proposals for FY24 would continue) the provision setting aside \$5 million of the total amount appropriated for tenant protection vouchers for low-income households in low-vacancy areas that may have to pay more than 30% of their income for rent.
+Each year HUD has issued a Notice providing guidance.
+The latest Notice is Notice PIH 2019-01/Notice H 2019-02: https://bit.ly/44H9OH8.
 Beginning with that Notice, HUD no longer issues a Notice each year; instead Notice PIH 2019-01/Notice H 2019-02 will continue to be applicable unless Congress changes the terms of the set-aside.
 The FY19 Notice applied to the \$5 million appropriated for FY18 and funds remaining from previous years.